 The following home remedies are often touted as ways to brighten up your choppers, but research shows that they don’t work, and may even put your teeth at risk.

 - Charcoal-containing products.
 Products like charcoal toothpaste not only don’t help, they may make your yellowing worse, since they can be very abrasive, says Messina.
-A 2019 review published in the British Dental Journal found that these products were not only ineffective, they can cause gum damage (charcoal can get stuck in the gum pockets, which can damage and discolor gum tissue).
+A 2019 review published in the British Dental Journal found that not only were these products ineffective, they can cause gum damage (charcoal can get stuck in the gum pockets, which can damage and discolor gum tissue).

 - Oil pulling.
 There's no evidence that this home remedy, which involves swishing a teaspoon of coconut oil around in your mouth, is effective, according to the American Dental Association.
 There is evidence, however, that it can cause lipoid pneumonia (a type of pneumonia that develops when oil enters your lungs) as well as upset stomach and diarrhea.